mjfrigaard/katacoda-scenarios/format-shape-data/docs/format-shape-data.md

 #### Data in R

-When we load data into R, these data get stored in a data object.
+When we load data into R, the data get stored in a data object.
 To do things to any data object (manipulate, analyze, visualize, model, etc.), we'll need to use functions.
 We can write custom functions, or we can use one of the over 10,000 user-written packages available on [CRAN](https://cran.r-project.org/).

 #### R in the Katacoda Terminal